nmcl/scratch/AdventOfCode/README.md

-Code related to the annual AdventOfCode.
+Code related to the annual AdventOfCode challenge.

 https://adventofcode.com